untoxa/gb-photo/README.md

     make

-Your roms will be in /build folders
+Your roms will be in /build folders, enjoy !